Living Well With Parkinson’s: Lifestyle Tips For Managing Symptoms and Enhancing Quality of Life

 For example, breaking down tasks into smaller steps can make them more manageable and avoid feeling overwhelmed.

-Additionally, preparing for potential mobility or cognitive function challenges will allow you to navigate these obstacles with greater ease.
+Additionally, preparing for potential mobility or challenges will allow you to navigate these obstacles with greater ease.

 This may include arranging furniture to create clear pathways in your home or using memory aids such as labelled containers for medications.